avafinger/orangepi-6-plus-experiments/README.md

 ## Acknowledgments

-I would like to thank me and myself for taking the time
+3djelly for the NPU example and tips to build the necessary packages.